Protection, Security and Investigation

-The PSI and PF programs do not include formal practicum placements.
+The PSI and PF programs do not include formal work-integrated learning (WIL) experiences.
 However, some program courses may require that students arrange for and complete a specified number of independent volunteer service hours during the year.
 WSIB coverage is available for these course-related independent volunteer placements, just as it is for regular program practicum courses.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Student Financial Services on Conestoga's website.